HouseoLogy/daz-2024-genai-workshop-guide/1_bedrock_introduction/1_model_access/README.md

----
-title : "Enable Amazon Bedrock Model Access" weight : 22
+# Enable Amazon Bedrock Model Access
----

 Before we start, we have to enable Model access in Amazon Bedrock.